DaireFitz/Wellness-Well/readme.md

 CSS3: CSS3 is used to style the website, including layout, typography, colors, and visual effects.
 It enables the creation of a visually appealing and responsive design.

-Bootstrap: The Bootstrap framework is employed to enhance the website's responsiveness and facilitate the development of a mobile-first design approach.
-It provides a collection of pre-built CSS and JavaScript components, ensuring consistency and compatibility across different devices.

 JavaScript: JavaScript is utilized to add interactivity and dynamic functionality to the website.
 It enables features such as image sliders, smooth scrolling, form validation, and menu navigation.

-jQuery: jQuery, a fast and concise JavaScript library, is utilized to simplify and streamline common JavaScript tasks.
-It provides an efficient way to manipulate HTML elements, handle events, and make AJAX requests.

 FontAwesome: FontAwesome icons are used to enhance the visual representation of elements throughout the website.
 These scalable vector icons offer a wide range of choices and can be easily customized.